“Alexa, fix thyself.”

 What does Alexa think you’re saying when you talk to her?
 Say, "Alexa, tell me what you heard," and she'll repeat a recent request.
 This feature helps you know if there are certain words or phrases she's really stumbling over.

-For more insights, you can also look up transcripts of your conversations with Alexa by visiting Settings > Alexa Privacy > Review Voice History.
+For more insights, you can also look up transcripts of your conversations with Alexa by visiting Settings > Alexa Privacy > Review Voice History on the Amazon Alexa app.

 To solve this problem, use compressed air to dust your Echo.
 Don’t stick a pin in the speaker—you might damage it.